aka Miniature JWS

 When the definition is specified, TJWS J2EE web applications deployer looks in all subdirectories

-under automatic web application deployment directory and considers directory name as virtual
+under the automatic web application deployment directory and considers directory name as virtual

 host name and directory content as automatic web application deployment directory for